transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 :::caution

-As of September 6th, 2023, MilMove has not leveraged feature flags using Flipt and is still considered experimental.
+As of September 6th, 2023, MilMove has not leveraged feature flags using Flipt, so feature flags are still considered experimental.
 Unexpected behavior may occur because of this.
-Please updated this document with any new information after MilMove starts using Flipt.
+Please update this document with any new information after MilMove starts using Flipt.

 :::